 - Paycheck Protection Program: Forgivable SBA-backed loans to help small businesses meet payroll costs.
+The application deadline for this program has been extended to May 31, 2021.

 - Employee Retention Credit: Reduces payroll taxes for employers who agree to keep employees on the payroll.

 - Emergency Paid Sick Leave Act and Emergency Family and Medical Leave Expansion Act: For those who must pay sick leave and family leave benefits to employees.
+Credits are extended and expanded to cover time off for vaccination-related illness.

 - Pandemic Unemployment Assistance: Extends unemployment benefits to those not covered by regular unemployment compensation, including self-employed individuals.